California Highway Patrol: Motorcycles

+As of 2023, CHP had transitioned to BMW motorcycles with the BMW R1250RT-P to replace the aging fleet of Harley-Davidsons.

 Through the public competitive bidding process, the Harley-Davidson Electraglide motorcycle was selected as the primary enforcement motorcycle for the California Highway Patrol in 2013.

 These replacement enforcement motorcycles will replenish the department's aging motorcycle fleet.
 In a cost-saving move, the CHP previously deferred the purchase of replacement motorcycles and has not purchased enforcement motorcycles since January 14, 2011.
 As a result, approximately 20 percent of the current fleet has logged 100,000 plus miles – well exceeding the manufacturer's warranty.

 CHP's motorcycle program enhances public safety.
 Motorcycle officers are able to effectively enforce traffic laws in areas in which enforcement by four-wheel vehicles is impractical.
 Motorcycles can access scenes of accidents and natural disasters more quickly and work commute traffic in way that is unique to the motorcycle.
 Additionally, motorcycles play a special role in dignitary protection.

 The CHP has approximately 415 enforcement motorcycles working the roads throughout California.
 The CHP purchased 121 of the Harley-Davidson enforcement motorcycles to replace motorcycles that have high mileage or have been damaged in traffic collisions.
 As of June 2013, approximately 22 percent of the CHP's motorcycle fleet is over 100,000 miles with more than half of those over 125,000 miles.
 On average, a CHP enforcement motorcycle is driven 14,000 miles per year.

 Early motorcycles used included Indian, Harley-Davidson and Henderson manufactured bikes during the 1920s and 30s; though by 1941, the main manufacturers used at the training academy were Harley-Davidson and Indian.

 In 1998, CHP began using the BMW R1100RT-P, with features including a helmet interface for communications, two batteries, and a top speed of 130 mph.